Alexander Herrmann: Marriage and American naturalization

 Meanwhile, in 1874, Alexander returned to America.
 On the boat, he saw the young dancer Mademoiselle Scarcez that he had met in London.
 The titian-haired, bilingual Adelaide had been planning to marry an American actor.
 Before the ship docked, she changed her mind.

 In Manhattan on March 27, 1875, the Mayor of New York performed the ceremony marrying Alexander and Adelaide.
 Herrmann was known to do spontaneous tricks.
 Even on his wedding day he could not resist; he produced a roll of bills from the mayor's beard.

 Sometimes his gags backfired on him.
 He was once having dinner with newspaper journalist and humorist Bill Nye (aka Edgar Wilson Nye).
 Herrmann found a large diamond in the lettuce of Nye's salad.
 Nye turned the tables on the great magician.
 He picked up the diamond and handed it to a passing waitress—"as a little present," Nye said.
 Herrmann had trouble getting his diamond back from the waitress.
 The girl refused to give it up.
 The proprietor of the restaurant had to apply pressure on her.

 In New York, he wanted to purchase a home, but only a citizen of America could buy a home.
 So he became a naturalized citizen in July 1876 in Boston.
-Later, he bought a beautiful, dark red mansion in Whitestone, Queens in New York.
+Later, he bought a dark red mansion in Whitestone, Queens in New York.
 An eight-foot-high, spiked wire fence enclosed the property.
 A herd of cattle and several goats grazing in the pasture could be seen along the winding, tree-lined road.

 When friends would visit from Europe, he would pick them up in his yacht, Fra Diavolo, which he moored in Long Island Sound.
 He also had his private rail car waiting at the Whitestone Depot, along with two baggage cars that carried his equipment.
 The private car cost him $40,000 (about $800,000 in today's figures).